LC-dev/CNN-Multi-Label-Image-Classification-ComboMNIST/README.md

 ## Project Objectives ✅

-Develop models to classify image data from the ComboMNIST dataset (not open source), consisting of 60,000 images having both one number from 1-10 and one letter per images.
+Develop models to classify image data from the ComboMNIST dataset (not open source), consisting of 60,000 images having both one number from 1-10 and one letter per image.
 Only 30,000 images are labeled, creating the need for semi-supervised learning techniques.

 ## Methods ✍️